 - Although there are some penal codes that cannot be expunged, PC 459 is not one of them.
 Contact our firm today to obtain a free case evaluation and find out for sure whether you are eligible for an expungement.

 Do I need an attorney for an alleged Penal Code 459 violation?

-Because this offense carries severe penalties, you should contact a criminal defense attorney as soon as possible after being charged.
+Because of severe penalties, you should contact a criminal defense attorney as soon as possible after being charged with breaking and entering in California.
 Furthermore, because first degree counts as a strike under the Three Strikes Law, you need an experienced attorney to represent you in your case.
 If this is your third strike, you could be facing between 25 years to life imprisonment if you are found guilty.

 An experienced criminal defense attorney has a variety of defenses he or she can use to create reasonable doubt in the minds of a jury.
 Beating a burglary charge often involves attacking the element of intent because intent is much more difficult to prove than the act of entering property.
 Common defenses may include mistaken identity, that you took property that belonged to you, that ‘you were given permission to take the items or that you did not have the intent to commit a crime when you entered the property.

 It is always advisable to seek the advice of experienced counsel when you are charged with this crime.
 Attorneys understand California criminal statues and know what defenses are available to an individual facing burglary charges.
 If you a facing huge fines and lengthy jail time, you want an experienced attorney at your side to protect your rights.

 Those California breaking and entering charges can obtain a free consultation from my law firm, MacGregor & Collins, LLP.
 We provide defense services to those in Southern California including Orange, Riverside, San Diego, and Los Angeles County.